Low Graphics | Accessibility

 60 second interview with Sarah McCoubrey

-Sarah McCoubrey, Executive Director of Ontario Justice Education Network (OJEN) uses her legal skills, together with her experience in the community to deliver justice education programmes, such as mock hearings with young people.
+Sarah McCoubrey, Executive Director of Ontario Justice Education Network (OJEN) uses her legal skills, together with her experience in the community to deliver justice education programmes, such as mock trials with young people.
 Find out more...

 60 second interview with Atul Sharda

-Atul Sharda helped form the PLEAS Task Force and led the development of PLE at the Ministry of Justice.
+Atul Sharda helped form the PLEAS Task Force and has led on the development of PLE at the Ministry of Justice.
 Atul believes that for PLE to be successful we need to work collectively - to learn from others, use that knowledge to grow, and be prepared to pass on the seeds for others to nurture and sustain.
 Find out more...

 60 second interview with George Arkless